Equestrian Training at Eastward

 Catherine focuses on alignment, symmetry, and balance to create a supple and harmonious horse and rider partnership.
 She teaches beginner through PSG, and is especially gifted in helping early stage riders bring the nuances of the sport into focus.

 Shinto Farm (shintodressage.com) established in 2000 by Trish Helmer and Michelle Dineen, helps clients identify, achieve, and exceed their riding dreams.
-Trish, a dressage rider/trainer professional for over 50 years, has a passion and flair for education, advancing clients’ riding skills through a comprehensive training plan and ‘eyes on the ground.’
+Trish, a dressage professional for over 50 years, has a passion and flair for education, advancing clients’ riding skills through a comprehensive training plan and ‘eyes on the ground.’
 Michelle schools clients, and their equine partners, to be their best and truest selves.

 Michelle is a sympathetic rider who customizes her programs to the individual needs of the horse and owner.
-With her emphasis on the dressage training scale, horse and rider pairs make steady progress, and her early training and experience gives her philosophy a comprehensive thoroughness.
+With her emphasis on the dressage training scale, horse and rider pairs make steady progress, and her early training and experience give her philosophy a comprehensive thoroughness.
 Her students, mostly adult amateurs, compete at all levels – local, regional, and National, as well as CDI.
 Michelle always enjoys working with students who are committed to the educational journey and working on their personal bests.

 Guest Trainers (Limited Availability)